karolisjon/backend-crud/README.md

-# Front-end of KJ Woodwork MERN application - e-shop
+# Back-end of KJ Woodwork MERN application - e-shop
 Final project for CodeAcademy Front-End courses.
 This is an e-shop MERN application.
 However, this project is not fully finished.
 It lacks authorization, CRUD functionality for admins and filtering or products in the catalog.

 Libraries/frameworks used: